 If you successfully complete the duration of your training post you would:

 - Receive an official certificate for completing the training programme.

 - Be able to request a reference from the project team at IGHI to support your future job applications.

 Watch our webinar

 If you're interested in applying for the Programme but want to find out more, watch our webinar where the team gives an overview of the scheme.
-You'll also hear from our first cohort about their experience, and we answer questions from the audience.
+You'll also hear from our latest cohort about their experience, and we answer questions from the audience.